Do Go On - 396 - Rosemary Brown: A Musical Seance

 Well, this is a very sparticular.

-I was trying to.
-I think that's what I'm like,
+I was trying to, I think that's what I'm like, why am I saying particular or so weird?

 Because I was also trying to say specific.

-My brain works in sparticular ways.
+My bride works in sparticular ways.

 I love that as a word.